Arc-Computer/arc-memory/docs/roadmap/ci_integration_strategy.md

 1. Implement the basic GitHub Actions components
 2. Create a proof-of-concept CI integration with a sample repository
 3. Develop the agent trace collection system
+4. Implement database adapters for SQLite and Neo4j
-4. Begin collecting training data for the RL environment
+5. Begin collecting training data for the RL environment
-5. Create documentation and examples for different team profiles
+6. Create documentation and examples for different team profiles
+7. Integrate with Neo4j GraphRAG for enhanced retrieval capabilities
+8. Develop CI workflows for both SQLite and Neo4j backends

+## Neo4j GraphRAG Integration

+To leverage Neo4j's GraphRAG capabilities in our CI integration:

+1. **Knowledge Graph Construction**:
+   - Use Neo4j's GraphRAG Python Package for efficient knowledge graph construction in CI environments
+   - Implement chunking and embedding generation for PR descriptions and commit messages
+   - Extract entities and relationships using LLM Graph Builder techniques

+2. **Vector Search Integration**:
+   - Leverage Neo4j's vector search capabilities for semantic search in CI workflows
+   - Use embeddings for finding similar code patterns and potential issues
+   - Implement hybrid retrieval for blast radius prediction

+3. **CI-Specific Optimizations**:
+   - Optimize Neo4j queries for CI-specific use cases
+   - Implement efficient incremental updates during CI runs
+   - Use Neo4j's transaction capabilities for atomic updates

+This integration will significantly enhance our CI capabilities, particularly for team environments using the cloud offering with Neo4j as the backend.